 By: Penny Kroening, 2016 National Elementary Physical Education SHAPE America® Teacher of the Year

-The holiday season is upon us.
+The holiday season is upon us!
 By far, my favorite time of year.
-My lessons fill the days of December with games named The Grinch, Reindeer Games, Peppermint Whiffle Ball, Winter Wonderland, Building Snowmen, The Polar Express and Holiday Shopping.
+My lessons fill the days of December with holiday PE activities named The Grinch, Reindeer Games, Peppermint Whiffle Ball, Winter Wonderland, Building Snowmen, The Polar Express, and Holiday Shopping.
 The holiday season offers us a great opportunity to help spread the message of community service during a time of giving and receiving.

-The jingling of the Salvation Army bell ringers greet families at the doors where shoppers frequent.
-The local TV programming and newspapers are filled with ads of local businesses hawking the latest must have items.
-The message of Ebenezer Scrooge in A Christmas Carol, as well as the story of The Grinch, spread the message of the changing of a greedy heart to one of love and charity.
-The holiday season is a wonderful time to tap into the natural intrinsic motivation of your students, the energy of the season, the needs of people in your community as well as the opportunities available for giving.
+The jingling of the bell ringers greets families at the doors where shoppers frequent.
+Local TV programming and newspapers are filled with ads of local businesses promoting the latest must-have items.
+The message of Ebenezer Scrooge in A Christmas Carol and the story of The Grinch spread the message of a greedy heart evolving to one of love and charity.
+The holiday season is a wonderful time to tap into the natural intrinsic motivation of your students, the energy of the season, the needs of people in your community, and opportunities available for giving.

-Now, let’s give it a little holiday twist.
-Embedded in the whole holiday game of shopping at stores is the community theme of community service.
+Now let’s give it a little holiday twist!
+Embedded in the whole holiday game of shopping at stores is the theme of community service.
 The holiday season is a time of great need for many people and families.
 How can we, as physical education teachers, facilitate the personal and social skills of empathy and charity?
 Think about what is based in your community.
 Those jingling bells by the red kettles are collecting money to help those in need.
-Food pantries need food donations and giving trees exist to collect items for those in need.
+Food pantries need food donations, and giving trees exist to collect items for those in need.
 If given the opportunity, what would your students do?

-- Create store signs with a logo of the store as well as an exercise that you use in your classroom (please see examples below).
+- Create store signs with a logo of the store and an exercise you use in your classroom.
 Each store will also need 15-20 images that match the store sign.
-Mount each image on circular construction paper, and then laminate them for longer use.
-These are the images the students purchase and either take back to Home, Food Pantry or Giving Tree.
+Mount each image on circular construction paper, then laminate them for longer use.
+These will be the images students purchase and take back to their Homes, the Food Pantry, or the Giving Tree.

 - Create a Grocery Store location where students can purchase My Food Plate images.
 You might want more than 15-20 of these, as kids like to donate food.

-- Red Kettle and tiny bell.
-List possible exercises for your students to consider donating to the kettle.
-I keep a bunch of 2×3 inch scratch paper and pencils here where the kids can record their donations to the Red Kettle.
-Students do the exercise, write the note, drop it into the kettle, ring the bell and then carry on.
-This should remind kids of making donations of cash into the Salvation Army’s red kettles.
+- Red Kettle and Tiny Bell: List possible exercises for your students to consider donating to the kettle.
+I keep a bunch of 2×3 inch scratch paper and pencils here where kids can record their donations to the Red Kettle.
+Students do the exercise, write the note, drop it into the kettle, and ring the Tiny Bell.
+This will remind kids of making donations to the Salvation Army’s red kettles.

 - Spread the store signs around the playing space.
 I have a bucket for each store that is large enough to hold the sign and image.
 Any small equipment that might be necessary for the activity is close to the bucket.

 - Students find a partner.
-Each pair needs one scooter board as well as a Home Spot.
+Each pair needs one scooter board and a Home Spot.

 - Students take turns sitting on the scooter board and directing the driver to push them (carefully) to a local shop.